 Fūsetsu Nagare Tabi / Saburō Kitajima

-Song Title: “Fūsetsu Nagare Tabi” (A journey through the wind and snow)
+Song Title: “Fūsetsu Nagare Tabi” (Title Meaning: A journey through the wind and snow)

 Artist: Saburō Kitajima